 Worship of Lord Shiva (Puja Vidhi):

 According to Shiv Purana, Shiva Linga must be bathed with milk, honey and water.
 Devotees can also apply sandalwood paste, yogurt (Dahi), and rose water.
-Also, woodapple that symbolises purification of the soul must be offered to Lord Shiva.
+Also, wood-apple that symbolises purification of the soul must be offered to Lord Shiva.
 Devotees must apply vermillion paste that symbolises virtue after bathing the Linga.
-After that devotees must offer fruit, which denotes longevity and fulfilment of desire.
+After that devotees must offer fruit, which denotes longevity and fulfillment of desire.
 Then, a candle and an incense stick are lit to attain knowledge and wealth.

 Maha Shivratri Fasting :